Goorakh/RiskOfChaos/README.md

 * Low FOV: Decreases camera Field of View, lasts 45 seconds
 * Flipped Camera: Flips the camera upside down, lasts 30 seconds
 * Everyone Implodes on Death: Spawns a void implosion on any character death, lasts 60 seconds
-* Inverted Recoil: All recoil is inverted, lasts 90 seconds
 * Black Hole: Spawns a black hole somewhere on the map, sucking all characters in, lasts 45 seconds
 * Knockback Recoil: Firing weapons pushes characters backwards, lasts 90 seconds
 * Increase Effect Duration: Increases the duration of all other effects (2x by default), lasts 2 stages